leowww/Steganography/Steganography/README.md

 The seed parameter is optional and it will be used to compute the offset index in the bitmap where the data input will be concealed.

+You always need to provide the same seed used in the encode process to successfully decode the data concealed.

-If the seed parameter is not provided a random seed will be used and shown in the output console after data is concealed.
+When the seed parameter is not provided a random seed will be used and shown in the output console after data is concealed.
+This seed must be noted to be use in the decode process.

-But if either the "seed string" or "seed value" is provided in the encode process it must be provide exactly the same in the decode process.
+If either the '-ss' "seed string" or '-sv' "seed value" is provided in the encode process it must be provide exactly the same type and value in the decode process to retrieve the data concealed.